Kirk Douglas: Peak years of success

 While Paths of Glory did not do well at the box office, it has since become one of the great anti-war films, and it is one of director Stanley Kubrick's early films.
 Douglas, a fluent French speaker, portrayed a sympathetic French officer during World War I who tries to save three soldiers from facing a firing squad.
 Biographer Vincent LoBrutto describes Douglas's "seething but controlled portrayal exploding with the passion of his convictions at the injustice leveled at his men."
 The film was banned in France until 1976.
-Before production of the film began, however, Douglas and Kubrick had to work out some major issues, one of which was Kubrick's rewriting the screenplay without informing Douglas first.
+Before production of the film began, however, Douglas and Kubrick had to work out some large problems, one of which was Kubrick's rewriting the screenplay without informing Douglas first.
+Kubrick and writer Jim Thompson had added a happy ending to the film to make the film more commercial to the general public, where the men's lives are saved from execution at the last minute by the general.
+However, these changes were reversed back more closely to the original novel at the demand of Kirk Douglas.
 It led to their first major argument: "I called Stanley to my room ...
 I hit the ceiling.
 I called him every four-letter word I could think of ...
 'I got the money, based on that [original] script.
 Not this shit!'
 I threw the script across the room.
 'We're going back to the original script, or we're not making the picture.'
 Stanley never blinked an eye.
 We shot the original script.
 I think the movie is a classic, one of the most important pictures—possibly the most important picture—Stanley Kubrick has ever made."

 Douglas played military men in numerous films, with varying nuance, including Top Secret Affair (1957), Town Without Pity (1961), The Hook (1963), Seven Days in May (1964), Heroes of Telemark (1965), In Harm's Way (1965), Cast a Giant Shadow (1966), Is Paris Burning (1966), The Final Countdown (1980), and Saturn 3 (1980).
 His acting style and delivery made him a favorite with television impersonators such as Frank Gorshin, Rich Little, and David Frye.

 His role as Vincent van Gogh in Lust for Life (1956), directed by Vincente Minnelli and based on Irving Stone's bestseller, was filmed mostly on location in France.
 Douglas was noted not only for the veracity of van Gogh's appearance but for how he conveyed the painter's internal turmoil.
 Some reviewers consider it the most famous example of the "tortured artist" who seeks solace from life's pain through his work.
 Others see it as a portrayal not only of the "painter-as-hero", but a unique presentation of the "action painter", with Douglas expressing the physicality and emotion of painting, as he uses the canvas to capture a moment in time.